MaksymChukhrai/MaksymChukhrai/README.md

 <h1 align="center">Hi 👋, I'm Maksym</h1>
-I am a dedicated developer with a deep passion for the IT industry and its dynamics.
-I believe that technology has the power to make our world a better place and I strive to contribute to this process.<br>
-My goal is to build a successful career in development, applying advanced knowledge and skills, to create innovative solutions.
-My ability to work in a team and present myself as an active participant helps me synergize with colleagues and achieve outstanding results.
-My motivation and previous experience will allow me to realize projects using subject matter knowledge, out-of-the-box solutions, and creativity.<br>

-As a programmer, I am constantly striving to deepen and improve my skills in various programming languages and stay up-to-date with the ever-evolving technologies in our field.
-I try to bring something new and enjoy innovations.
+I am a Fullstack Developer with 2+ years of hands-on experience in web development, specializing in JavaScript ecosystem (React, Node.js) and e-commerce solutions. <br>

+Previously spent 15+ years in banking and business management, which gives me a unique perspective on building business-oriented solutions.
+This background helps me understand not just the technical side, but also the business value of the products I develop. <br>
+Particularly interested in blockchain technologies and looking forward to expanding into Solidity development.
+Currently open to remote opportunities with European/US companies where I can collaborate with experienced developers and contribute to meaningful projects.<br><br>
 I like the freedom, that's why remote work and time management are my way of life. <br><br>
 More details about me [can be read here](https://maksymchukhrai.github.io/About-me/).

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=maksymchukhrai&label=Profile%20views&color=0e75b6&style=flat" alt="maksymchukhrai" /> </p>

-- 📄 Know about my experiences - [also here](https://igor-tarasenko.com/about-me/index.html)
+- 📄 Know about my experiences - [also here](https://drive.google.com/file/d/1-Jh44hasdjYDdPVenzMcr1fqDptxtbiY/view))
 - 🔭 I’m currently working on [Advocate's Web Platform](https://igor-tarasenko.com/)
 - 👨‍💻 All of my projects are available at [this profile below](https://github.com/MaksymChukhrai)